-Staff are also encouraged to self-refer in the event that they have found themselves in a situation which may be misinterpreted, might appear compromising to others, and/or on reflection they believe they have behaved in a way that may be considered to fall below the expected professional standard.
+Adults are also encouraged to self-refer in the event that they have found themselves in a situation which may be misinterpreted, might appear compromising to others, and/or on reflection they believe they have behaved in a way that may be considered to fall below the expected professional standard.
 All concerns will be handled sensitively and will be dealt with appropriately and proportionately.
+These should be self-referred to the Head directly or in the case of the Head to the Chair of Governors.

-If a concern is raised by a third party, the Head will collect as much evidence as possible by speaking to the person who has raised the concern (if known), to the individual involved and any witnesses.
-The School will address unprofessional behaviour at an early stage and will support the individual to correct it.
+If a concern is raised by a third party, the Head will collect as much evidence as possible by speaking to the person who has raised the concern (if known) and will refer to the LADO for advice and support with the matter.
+If this meets threshold it would also be referred to the Police.